 Alondra Bobadilla’s poetry demonstrates how creative expression can be a powerful tool for youth to examine feelings around issues, find their voice, and speak up about the changes they want to see for their future.
 She was named Boston’s first-ever Youth Poet Laureate in January 2020.

-Sunday, October 18, 3:00
+Sunday, July 18, 3:00 P.M.